DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 Due to optimized C/C++ algorithms (in order to limit CPU load), the modulations process is:

 - All "active" modulations are processed every 8 DSP frames (instead of realtime).
-- Active modulation have defined source, target and behavior as ABSOLUTE or RELATIVE, and connected source jack.
+- Active modulation have defined source, target, behavior set as ABSOLUTE or RELATIVE, and connected source input jack.
-- ABSOLUTE modulations (same source and target, all ABSOLUTE): only the lastest declared (who have the greatest slot number) will be used, other are ignored due to conflict situation.
+- ABSOLUTE modulations (same source and target, all ABSOLUTE): only the lastest declared (who have the greatest slot number) will be used, other are ignored due to conflict situation (ABSOLUTE always supersedes the potentiometer setting).
 - RELATIVE modulations (same source and target, RELATIVE): all are used (and cumulated), from top to bottom.
 - ABSOLUTE modulation (same source and target) is always processed before RELATIVE modulation(s).
-- **In the early releases**, only the **first channel** is processed from (possible) polyphonic VEL, AFT, or RETRIG. input jacks.
+- **In the early releases**, only the **first channel** is processed from (possible) polyphonic **VEL.** (velocity) and **AFT.** (aftertouch) input jacks.
 - In accordance vs. **VCV MIDI-CV** module specs, **MW** (modwheel input), **PB** (pitchbender input), and **CV1** to **CV8** inputs don't support polyphony.

 ---